Stepasha419a/ducks-tinder-client/README.md

 ## Demo

-You can check online demo on [vercel deployment](https://ducks-tinder-client.vercel.app/) or run it by yourself using npm run demo
+You can check legacy online demo on [vercel deployment](https://ducks-tinder-client.vercel.app/) or run it by yourself using npm run demo

 - `npm i` to install dependencies
 - `npm run demo` to run the app in the development mode with mocks (default port is 3000);